-Use of Assessment Results: All student learning outcomes are reviewed by the Vice President for Poplarville Campus and Hancock Center, Vice President of General Education and Technology, the Vice President for Forrest County Operations, the Vice President for Community and Economic Development, and the Planning and Effectiveness Committee.
+Use of Assessment Results: All student learning outcomes are reviewed by the Senior Vice President for Instruction/Provost, Vice President for Planning and Institutional Research, Vice President for Forrest County Center, The Administrative Council, and the Planning and Effectiveness Committee.
 Revisions can be made at each stage of review.